-On previous posts the following topology has been deployed:
+On Distributed routing on VMware NSX the following topology has been deployed:

 The next step is adding an Edge router which can manage external traffic.
 On a next post the Edge router will be bridged to a physical network.
 The expected topology will be the following:

 Open the Web Client and go to “Networking & Security ->Logical Switches” and add a new segment:

 Then go to “Networking & Security -> NSX Edges” and add a “Edge Service Gateway”

 And attach the edge router to the new logical switch: